dindy/solid-resources/webid-tls.md

 **Prerequisites**

-You must have a [solid server](https://github.com/solid/node-solid-server#readme) running.
+You must have a [solid server](https://github.com/solid/node-solid-server#readme) running with an account.

 ## 1. Create an asymetric key pair